By Chiara Spagnoli Gabardi

 As this is one of the world’s most tightly protected eco-reserves, it’s obvious that Finch Bay boasts plenty of sustainably features, including a biological sewage treatment plant and organic waste for composting to enrich its organic vegetable, fruit and herb garden.
 But there’s a lot more glamour to the hotel than these features would suggest: Finch Bay has just undergone extensive refurbishments, spearheaded by Ecuador’s most renowned interior designer, Julio Vinueza.
 The results include Eames rocking chairs, plenty of contemporary art, and sculptures made from recycled driftwood as just a few of the uber-chic interior design touches.
 But given that the main reason you’d be here is to explore the natural flora and fauna of these famed islands, chances are you won’t be in the hotel much!

-For over 30 years, Inkaterra has pioneered and promoted the conservation not only of the natural environment, but also the preservation of Peru’s native cultures through its conservation support of the enigmatic Lost City of the Incas, Machu Picchu.
-After check in, you’ll be assigned one of the 81 intimate casitas of the luxury Andean style village within the secluded 12 acres of exquisite gardens, populated by hummingbirds and other colourful fauna.
+For over 40 years, Inkaterra has pioneered and promoted the conservation not only of the natural environment, but also the preservation of Peru’s native cultures through its conservation support of the enigmatic Lost City of the Incas, Machu Picchu.
+After check in, you’ll be assigned one of the 83 intimate casitas within the luxury Andean style village, all surrounded by a wonderfully secluded 12 acres of exquisite gardens, populated by hummingbirds, orchids and other colourful fauna.

 This country is so long, it extends from the glaciers of Patagonia in the south to the jungles of Iguazu in the north – and there’s no better place to see this jungle (and its spectacular waterfalls) than from this quirky eco-lodge.
 Designed to look like a treehouse that a posh Hobbit may have inhabited, Yacutinga Lodge is filled with unique decor touches based un upcycling principles: logs from fallen trees provide bannisters and stools, broken ceramics provide tiles and recycled bottles are used with a ‘stained glass’ effect.